microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-09.md

 ## Description

-Your challenge is to export all your work from the previous challenges from your dev environment..
+Your challenge is to export all your work from the previous challenges from your dev environment.
 Set up all the components so that they are usable in your test environment.

 ## Success Criteria